-Spelt and kamut are heirloom wheat varieties that contain gluten.
+Spelt and Kamut are heirloom wheat varieties that contain gluten.
 In recent years, they have been promoted as healthy wheat alternatives.
-Unfortunately, many people who substitute spelt or kamut for common wheat products often develop sensitivities to these grains as well!
+Unfortunately, they are not.
+Today people suffering from memory fog, overweight and digestive issues do better avoiding all grains, even sprouted grains.
+People who substitute spelt or kamut for common wheat products typically react to these grains as well!

 If you’ve a food sensitivity, restoring your intestinal integrity is the way to resolve it.
-Whereas, if you simply exchange one type of wheat for another, you’re not getting at the root cause and symptoms typically resurface.
-To reestablish digestive integrity see my ebook, Clean and Free.
+Whereas, if you simply exchange one type of wheat for another, you’re not getting at the root cause; therefore your digestive symptoms typically resurface.

 Spelt is highly water soluble, which means the body can easily absorb its nutrients.
 Hold a few spelt kernels in your mouth and—unlike other wheat varieties—they immediately soften.